DenzelBraithwaite/Vault-of-Knowledge/README.md

 <br>

-I am by no means an expert, these notes are a combination of MDN docs, a frontend Udemy course offerend by Jonas Schmedtman(Great teacher), Stackoverflow, my own personal notes and various other websites or web dev tips I've received.
+I am by no means an expert, these notes are a combination of MDN docs, a [frontend Udemy course](https://www.udemy.com/course/design-and-develop-a-killer-website-with-html5-and-css3/) taught by Jonas Schmedtman(Great teacher), Stackoverflow, my own personal notes and various other websites or web dev tips I've received.
 If there's ever a mistake or info that's incorrect or outdated, please let me know so I can correct it ASAP, or open a PR.

 Thanks a lot for taking the time to read this, stay awesome 🧑🏽‍💻